 Save Blind Bay

-Blind Bay is an environmental treasure and has open and protected wetlands.
-It has been one of the most prolific muskellunge spawning areas in the region and has been monitored since 1990.
-Blind Bay is also home to 53 fish species and multiple NYS Species of Concern and Species of Conservation Need.
+Blind Bay is an environmental treasure and has open, protected wetlands.
+It is one of the most prolific muskellunge spawning areas in the region and has been monitored since 1990.
+Blind Bay is home to 53 species and multiple NYS Species of Concern and Species of Conservation Need.

 Save The River® / Upper St. Lawrence RIVERKEEPER® protecting, preserving and restoring the Upper St. Lawrence River, now . . . and for generations to come.